Google– and your well-intentioned friends, family, neighbors, and co-workers– will tell you 1,000 ways to fix your dog’s behavior problems.

 Each lesson includes an actionable item that helps you apply what you’re learning to your specific situation.

-So, no matter what’s going on, these foundation skills have you covered.
+So, no matter what’s going on, these dog behavior modification skills have you covered.

 And that’s okay!
 You don’t have to be.